weavenet/trello_cli/README.md

 ## Wrapper Script

-If you find yourself adding the same arguments, it can be helpful to create a wrapper script, for example [trello.sh](https://gist.github.com/brettweavnet/af002bde11adc8fb7b31).
+If you find yourself adding the same arguments, it can be helpful to create a wrapper script.
+For example see [trello.sh](https://gist.github.com/brettweavnet/af002bde11adc8fb7b31).

 ## Contributing